NCH-Motion-Laboratory/gaitbase/README.md

 The most important options are the database path (`database.database`) and the template paths (`template.text` and `template.xls`).

-## Random notes on SQLite
+## Implementation notes

 SQLite is designed for a local database file.
-Having the database file on a network drive is not really kosher.
-In this situation, a proper database server would be a more correct solution.
-However, database servers have their disadvantages.
+Having the database file on a network drive is not recommended.
+For a central multiuser database, a proper database server would be a more correct solution.
+However, such servers have their disadvantages.
 A server needs to be set up and maintained, the database files must be backed up etc. Additionally, it's tricky (if even possible) to set up access to a database server from outside the hospital.
 The network drives, on the other hand, are easy to access using VPN from home.

 While the network drive approach has worked thus far, multiple clients can cause a significant slowdown in database access.
 The reason is probably that Windows network filesystems disable caching when multiple clients perform read/write access on a file.